JacekPardyak/r-py-jl-inkscape/README.md

 # Requirements

 R or Python and Inkscape should be installed on the platform.
-On Windows Inkscape come with own Python installation but installation of new packages there is restricted.It is very likely that you have your own executable that needs to be specified.
+On Windows Inkscape come with own Python installation but installation of new packages there is restricted.
+It is very likely that you have your own executable that needs to be specified.

 # Extension set up